 Monopoly is one of the truly great games to play with family and friends, but what about when it’s a quieter night with only two of you – can you still have fun with Monopoly?
 Is it even possible?

-It might surprise you but while Monopoly is best for three or more players, it still has a lot of value for just two people.
+While Monopoly is best for three or more players, it still has a lot of value for just two people.
 You can even play Monopoly on your own if you wanted to, although two-player Monopoly is preferred.

 With this guide, you’ll see just how easy it is to make Monopoly fun when you’re playing with just one other player.

 The official Monopoly rules are suitable for 2-player games, but they can be over quickly, or games can end up predictable.

 The best ways to play Monopoly 2 player are: